stevessr/stevessr/README.md

 ...
 --->

-- 🌱 I’m currently learning
+- 🌱 I’m currently learning in SCNU

 <!--
 ...